 Popular Metals in Roll Formed Products

-Sometimes designers specify carbon content in these steels to improve strength or formability.
+At times, designers specify a level of carbon content in these roll formed steels to improve their strength or formability.

 Strength: Many alloyed steels are extremely strong.
 Mild steels’ hardness and strength cannot be increased by heat treatment.
 Steels with higher carbon content have better yield and strength.